In this article you will find the very best geek cookbooks. You are not going to believe how wonderful and creative these are!

 For fun boy topics sent right to your inbox sign up for our newsletter today.

 I so wanted to offer you a selection of superhero cookbooks to choose from but most are out of print and selling at a crazy price.
-There was one in a series from our post on Cookbooks for Boys but I can’t recommend it because it was, well, lame–the other books are great though!

 So . . . we get this one.
 Thankfully it is really good and I think boys will enjoy making things from it.

 I love The Official DC Super Hero Cookbook and my son thought it was pretty neat too!
 Coming in at over 100 pages of superhero goodness this book rocks.
 It is colorful, and has stencils so you can make “superhero” marks on the food with Batman, Superman, The Flash and Green Lantern.
 It also has full color characters,and emblems on cardstock that you can punch out and use.
 The whole book is illustrated with superheroes!
 Breakfast, lunches, main dishes, sweets and drinks are all covered.
 This book is a winner.
 Highly Recommended!
+(There is also a deluxe edition that comes with cool cookie cutters.)

 The Hobbit Cookbooks